-*As Covid-19 continues to pose a threat to our patients and staff, please call ahead before visiting the Residence.
-We’ve been advised to restrict visitation to only the most essential visits.
+*Because Covid-19 continues to pose a threat to our patients and staff, we’ve been advised to restrict visitation to only the most essential visits.
 Our Registered Nurses will assist you in determining how much contact is permissible.
 Thank you for your understanding.
 We are grateful for the privilege of caring for our community.

 Kaplan Family Hospice Residence Coronavirus Update